tellowkrinkle/ponscripter-fork/docs/tutorial.md

 ## File encryption

+### Script encryption

-All Ryukishi games use a single script file called `0.utf`.
+All Ryukishi games use a single script file called `0.utf` (a plaintext file).
 The 07th-Mod version of the engine modifies this filename to `0.u` instead, to prevent Steam upgrades from breaking scripts.
 If you cannot find a `0.utf` or a `0.u` in the game folder, you will likely instead see a `pscript.dat`.
 This is a trivially obfuscated script, and can be decoded with `nscdec` (rename `result.txt` to `0.u`).

+**There is no need to ever re-obfuscate the script**, as the game will work fine with the plaintext script, and always prefer the plaintext script over the encrypted one.

+### Resource encryption

-You may also find one or more `arc*.nsa` files.
-These are archived resources (images etc), and can be extracted with `nsadec`. **There is no need to ever re-obfuscate the script or re-pack the NSA archives**, the game will work fine in the decompiled state and always prefer plain files over encrypted/archived ones. `nscdec` and `nsadec` can be downloaded [here](/ponscripter-fork/onscrtools.zip ':ignore').
+Even though ponscripter can load files directly from disk, games commonly use encrypted `arc*.nsa` files.
+These files contain archived resources (images etc), and can be extracted with `nsadec`.

+**There is no need to ever re-pack the NSA archives**, as the game will work fine loading files from disk, and will always prefer the files on disk to the files in the `arc*.nsa` archive.

+### Decryption Tools Downloads

+`nscdec` and `nsadec` can be downloaded [here](/ponscripter-fork/onscrtools.zip ':ignore').

 ## Debug mode

 While developing, you'll often want to start ponscripter with the `--debug` flag.
 This is because it normally just completely ignores a lot of things that would be considered errors by other engines, making it nigh-impossible to figure out why something doesn't work, or works in a weird way.
-Starting the engine with `--debug` will enable logging to files in `%APPDATA%\ponscripter`, which you can then read to figure out what went wrong if something did.
+On Windows, starting the engine with `--debug` will enable logging to files in `%APPDATA%\ponscripter`, which you can then read to figure out what went wrong if something did.

 ## Comments

 ponscripter's comments start with a `;` and last until the end of the line.
 There are no block comments.
-Note that three actual commands start with a `;` too: `;value`, `;mode` and `;gameid`.
+Note that three special commands start with a `;` too: `;value`, `;mode` and `;gameid`, and are only usable at the very start of a script.
 Those are *not* comments, even though in any sane person's mind they would be.

 ## Command separation
 Commands in ponscripter are separated with a newline, or with a `:` (that's a *colon*, not a semicolon &mdash; those are comments).